Released a Next.js-powered blog template featuring built-in post functionality!

 │ │ │ └── update

-│ │ ├── contact // Email sending process used for inquiries
+│ │ ├── contact // Email sending process used in inquiries

 │ │ │ ├── create